Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 Still nothing.
 Mission handbook was pretty clear, there: if there was no sign they’d been detected, they were to approach on foot and scout.
 So while their Gaoian pilot, Royshu, stayed cooped up in the ship and listened out, Kohl and his boys had saddled up and headed out.

 It was a nice place, really.
 Reminded him of that old martial arts movie with the bamboo forest.
-The closest thing Too Quiet had to trees---or at least, this bit of it---was, yeah, almost-but-not-quite bamboo.
+The closest thing Too Quiet had to trees - or at least, this bit of it - was, yeah, almost-but-not-quite bamboo.
 With thorns, and leaves with edges as sharp and serrated as bread knives.
 Fuckin’ *outstanding,* that.
 The Ten’Gewek weren’t happy about that of course, since even the smallest of them could crush the proverbial eight hundred pound gorilla, but what could you do?
 Thorny grass forests do be like that.

 Their progress was fuckin’ slow too, ‘cuz the soft loamy soil underfoot left sign like a motherfucker.
 They had to clean up after themselves every inch of the way.
 Kohl would have given *anything* for an approach over hard rocky ground, but nope.
 Big Hotel had built their shit right in the middle of the thornboo forest, and there *was* no other way to get close.